Cereal Mash Techniques

 Why learn how to do a cereal mash?
-Because when you brew American lagers or other beers requiring large amounts of adjuncts, you'll need to perform a separate mash on the
+Because when you brew American lagers or other beers requiring large amounts of adjuncts, you may need to perform a separate mash on the

 If you want to do it the hard way, and for some the “fun” way, begin with whole rice or corn grits instead of flaked rice or flaked maize.
 A mash to gelatinize the grains usually isn’t required for unmalted barley, wheat, or rye since the gelatization temperatures for these grains is within the same temperature range as the saccharification range of malted barley.

 You will basically be performing a double mash, one for the cereal and the other for the rest of the grist.
 To gelatinize the cereal grains:

 - First mill your adjuncts, either rice or corn, to a very fine grist (think grits).
 For rice it’s probably better to use a coffee mill than a grain mill.
 To the milled adjunct you will be adding about 10-20% of the total malted barley in the recipe.
 The enzymes in this addition will help break down the starches.
 It’s best to use high-enzyme malts such as domestic 6-row or domestic 2-row because the adjuncts will be diluting the total enzyme concentrations of your mash.
 British ale malts just don’t have enough enzymes to produce acceptable American lagers and aren’t recommended.